-A black backdrop is a classic in photography and can create a dramatic effect.
-Wearing dark colored clothing is a must to retain the powerful feeling of such portraits.
+A black background in combination with dark colored clothing on the subject creates a powerful, moody and dramatic feeling.
 But, if you’re not careful, photographing someone wearing dark clothing in front of a dark background can result in the look of a floating head or shapeless blob.
-A few simple tips can help you avoid these undesirable looks and achieve a striking photograph with a timeless look.Photo provided by Shutterfly
+A few simple tips can help you avoid these undesirable looks and achieve a striking photograph with a timeless look in your photography on black backgrounds.

 2. Differentiate the Clothing from the Background